||ABN 28 050 414 269|

-For backwards compatibility, Apple do have a connector piece that can attach to the charging/data port of the iPhone 7, which is the same connector as the iPhone 6S/6.
+For backwards compatibility, Apple do have a connector piece that can attach to the charging/data port of the handset, which is the same connector as the iPhone 6S/6.
 This means that if you have a regular set of headphones, you'll be able to continue using them, so long as you have the new connector jack.

 The battery life has been bumped up from the iPhone 6S (1715mAH) to 1960mAH, an increase of around 14%.
 While this seems like good news for consumers, it really is necessary considering the headphone jackless state.
-Turning on the Bluetooth on your phone consumes more power than having it off; if Apple were to have stuck with the same battery life as the iPhone 6S, we would've seen a drop in the amount of hours that you could use your phone for.
+Turning on the Bluetooth on your phone consumes more power than having it off; if Apple were to have stuck with the same battery life as the 6S, we would've seen a drop in the amount of hours that you could use your phone for.